 [Among the several types of supply-interrupting problems, most severe are those who have a relatively low probability of occurrence but a very high severity of an impact.

 While such risks cannot be eliminated, however, their severity can be reduced.]

 Having been acknowledged about the steps to involve, take a run down to the SCRM Practices which after implementation, prove to be advantageous in acquiring semantic business results.

 7 Major Supply Chain Risk Management Practices To Apply

 1. Identify unique supply chain elements to gain visibility

 Get to know your suppliers and your enterprise’s supply chain to get clear insights into what’s happening within.
-Monitor and track high-risk elements which enable you to understand, manage and lower the adverse effect an event.
+Monitor and track high-risk elements which enable you to understand, manage and lower the adverse effect of an event.